RajaATAli/CSCI365_481_Final_Project/README.md

    - Experimented with different kernels (linear and rbf more specifically).
    - Handled imbalance using SMOTE and SMOTE-Tomek
 4. FNN with MLP
-   - Used Basic Architecture at first
+   - Used Basic Architecture at first (2 hidden layers with 128 and 64 neurons) -> `ReLU activation function`
    - Addressed class imbalance using SMOTE
-   - Enhanced model with batch normalization, regularization, and learning rate adjustments.
+   - Enhanced model with batch normalization, regularization (L2 - `0.001`), and learning rate adjustments (`ReduceLROnPlateau` callback -> reduces LR by half if no improvement in 5 epochs -> converges efficiently)

 ![model implementation](img/image15.png)